udaykiran009/oneCCL/doc/rst/source/sys_requirements.rst

 System requirements
 ===================

-This page provides information on software system requirements for oneAPI CCL.
+This page provides information on software system requirements for oneCCL.

 Operating Systems
 *****************